About 1:1 High School Initiative

 The mission of Doherty High School is to prepare every student to be college, workforce or military ready.
 Each of these environments is all heavily tech-enabled.
 Students without this access during their four years of high school would be at a disadvantage regardless of the pathway they may take.
 As textbooks were common for previous generations of students, 1:1 schools are becoming the norm throughout Colorado Springs, our state and our nation.
 While some parents may be concerned and wish to opt out of the program and will have that opportunity, it is strongly discouraged as it will deny a student access to expanding learning opportunities through cloud-based technologies.

 Many of us as parents, teachers, and our greater community are concerned about our students’ screen time.
 By using a district-provided device, it will allow our district to filter content to ensure our students are accessing materials that support learning and not being used inappropriately or as a social media connection.
-We are implementing a 1:1 environment as opposed to a ‘bring your own device” (BYOD) to ensure our students’ internet safety and to support a rigorous academic environment.
+We have implemented a 1:1 environment as opposed to a ‘bring your own device” (BYOD) to ensure our students’ internet safety and to support a rigorous academic environment.

 DEVICE CHECK OUT REQUIREMENTS